longturn/freeciv21/docs/Manuals/Server/commands.rst

 ``/fcdb lua <script>``
   The argument ``reload`` causes the database script file to be re-read after a change, while the argument ``lua`` evaluates a line of Lua script in the context of the Lua instance for the database.
-See :doc:`fcdb`.

 ``/mapimg define <mapdef>``
   Create image files of the world/player map.
 Variations are: